-- Nutmeg can be used to soothe indigestion, relieve pain, and promote digestion.
+- Nutmeg soothes indigestion, relieves pain, and promotes digestion.

 - Black Pepper is rich in antioxidants, has antimicrobial properties and can help with nutrient absorption.

-I only learned about chai a few years ago when I found this tea and was instantly hooked!
-It was so good…especially with some cream and sugar.
+I only learned about chai a few years ago when I found this powdered tea and was instantly hooked!
+It was so good...especially with some cream and sweetener.
 Yumm!

-Instead of busting my budget on the tea, I decided to try and mix my own.
+Instead of busting my budget on the tea, I decided to try and mix my own chai latte mix.
 After all, I already had all the spices in the cupboard.

-But these spices aren’t limited to being used in tea.
-By making up a batch of the spice blend and keeping it on hand, you can have spiced muffins, oatmeal, tea, coffee, hot cocoa, and anything else you think could use a little seasonal “kick”.
+You can use these spices not only for tea but in a variety of ways.
+By making up a batch of the spice blend and keeping it on hand, you can have spiced muffins, oatmeal, tea, coffee, hot cocoa, and anything else you think could use a little spice "kick".
 The possibilities are endless!

 I like to mix up a batch and store it in a mason jar or old spice mix to use whenever I want it.
 Keep it in an air-tight container in your cupboard.